STT-121/Celery-and-Fast-API/README.md

 # add your model's MetaData object here
 # for 'autogenerate' support
-from app.models import Base  # Add this line target_metadata = Base.metadata
+from models import Base  # Add this line target_metadata = Base.metadata

 # other values from the config, defined by the needs of env.py,